-In addition, pursuant to these arrangements, the Company had a receivable of 33 and 37 at December 31, 2015 and December 31, 2014, respectively (classified as "Other assets"), which does not bear interest, is forgiven upon default and will be repaid by the structured entities quarterly in arrears throughout the lease term.
+In addition, pursuant to these arrangements, the Company had a receivable (classified as "Other assets") of 30 and 33 at December 31, 2016 and 2015, respectively, which does not bear interest, is forgiven upon default and will be repaid by the structured entities quarterly in arrears throughout the lease term.
 The outstanding balance will be used to offset payment of any interim call options, if exercised.